 Just like the center of gravity determines the balance of any physical object, we have a center of bliss that affects our emotional and spiritual balance.

 Until a child learns to crawl or walk, his mother is his whole world.
-Ma’s milk is the sweetest food and her lap feels the safest place.
+Ma’s milk is the sweetest food and her lap feels like the safest place.
 His center of bliss is his mother.
 As the child grows a bit, his attention oscillates between his toys and his mother.
-Now, he wants to get out of the mother’s lap and play with his fire truck or police car.
-His center of bliss moves from mother to his toys.
+Now, he wants to get out of his mother’s lap and play with his fire truck or police car.
+His center of bliss moves from his mother to his toys.

-He grows older and his attention invariably shifts to the sensual pleasures.
+He grows older and his attention invariably shifts to sensual pleasures.
 The growing youth now wants to stay out of the home, out of supervision, and have fun.
 He needs more than what he has to enjoy more than what he can.
 His center of bliss is divided between carnal pleasures and big boys’ toys.

-Gravitated towards acquisition of wealth, his ambitions fuel him to work harder.
+Gravitating towards the acquisition of wealth, his ambitions fuel him to work harder.
 He gets a job, starts earning and joins the race of having more and more.
 At this age, it’s not tiring but exhilarating.
 There’s a sense of achievement and joy in material progress because his center of bliss is now his career.
 The attachment to gadgets remains as does the desire (or need) for bodily pleasures but the fascination starts to wear off.
-Those things become a part of the routine life.
+Those things become a part of routine life.

 Once he has a family, a few more years pass and he’s engrossed in taking care of his kids and family.
 Everyone around him is focused on their own lives and suddenly, one day, he (or she) realizes that he is alone.
 Alone.
 All alone.
 This is when emptiness hits him hard.
-Mother, toys, learning, success, sex, wealth, family are no longer his center of bliss.
-He’s not ready to forgo the pleasures because how empty life would be without these, he thinks.
+Mother, toys, learning, success, sex, wealth, or family are no longer his center of bliss.
+He’s not ready to forgo the pleasures because of how empty life would be without these, he thinks.

 The key is to have your center of bliss rooted in your inner world.
 It’s never too late to discover it.
 And if you believe me then let me tell you that this discovery does not start with meditation.
 That’s only a tiny part of it (your center of attention does determine your center of bliss).
 The inner journey of discovering yourself, however, begins by consciously cultivating emotions of contentment, gratitude and compassion.